-We’ve always been told that inflammation and swelling are bad things that we need to stop as soon as possible. but these are not bad things.
+We’ve always been told that inflammation and swelling are bad things that we need to stop as soon as possible.
+These are not bad things, however.
 Inflammation and swelling are normal responses to injury.

-Inflammation is the first stage of the healing process no matter the location or severity of the injury in the body.
+Inflammation is the first stage of the healing process, no matter the location or severity of the injury in the body.
 When injury occurs, inflammatory cells, called white blood cells, rush to the site of the injury to kickstart the healing process.
-Tiny cells called neutrophils are deployed to destroy bacteria and others, called macrophages, come to remove the damaged tissue cells caused by the initial trauma.
+Tiny cells called neutrophils are deployed to destroy bacteria.
+Macrophages come to remove the damaged tissue cells caused by the initial trauma.
 At the same time, these cells also release an anabolic hormone called Insulin-like growth Factor (IGF-1) into the surrounding area that sparks the next phase of the healing process, muscle repair and regeneration.

-Placing ice on an injury essentially places a roadblock in front of the white blood cells trying to get to the injured area and stunt the natural inflammation process from occurring.
-While you think you’re helping the healing process by placing a bag of ice on your body, you’re actually delaying it from ever starting by preventing the body from doing what it wants and needs to do.
+Placing ice on an injury essentially places a roadblock in front of the white blood cells trying to get to the injured area.
+This stops the natural inflammation process from occurring.
+While you think you’re helping the healing process, you’re actually delaying it from ever starting by preventing your body from doing what it needs to do.

 But what about swelling?
 Isn’t ice great for that?

 Your body has a few different pathways to move fluid from place to place.
-Your circulatory system will pump blood cells and fluid to and from your heart all day long.
+Your circulatory system pumps blood cells and fluid to and from your heart all day long.
 This continuous transport system works day and night, when you’re resting and when you’re moving around.

-The lymphatic system is another system that runs throughout your entire body.
+The lymphatic system also runs throughout your entire body.
 The lymphatic system is completely “passive.”
 This means you have to make it work.
 When you contract your muscles, the lymphatic vessels deep inside your body are squeezed and the fluid within is forced to move.